silviutroscot/silviutroscot.github.io/_posts/2019-10-14-introduction-to-adaptive-streaming.md

 The video stream alongside the audio stream and possibly subtitles are packaged together in a "container".
 This container has details about syncing, codec used, etc. Some examples of containers are MP4, MOV, MPEG-TS.

 ### Encryption
+Depending on the content type and platform/company, the video stream can be encrypted.
+No one can view the encrypted videos without firstly decrypting them.
+One of the most common video encryptions is AES 128 - Advanced Encryption Standard, using a block size of 128 bits.
+AES is a symmetric key algorithm, i.e. the encryption key is also the decryption key.
+DRM - Digital Rights Management encryption involves a Content Decryption Module which is proprietary and it is part of the device or the browser.
+In this way, the key is not directly exposed to the user.

 ## Client side
 ### Upload